 Poka Yoke is a Japanese term which means ” Mistake Proofing“.
 It is a mechanism in the process to avoid ( Yokeru) mistakes ( Poka).

 Mistakes are unavoidable in a process.
-But what we can do is to reduce the chance of doing the mistakes.
-If there are less number of opportunity to do a mistake, there will be less number of mistake.
+But what we can do is to reduce the chance of doing mistakes.
+If there are fewer opportunities to do a mistake, there will be fewer mistakes.

-Poka Yoke triggers a modified process flow or a new process flow so that there are less chances of doing a mistakes.
-Following this, a product will have less defects as there are less chance of doing a mistake.
+Poka-Yoke triggers a modified process flow or a new process flow so that there are fewer chances of doing mistakes.
+Following this, a product will have fewer defects as there is less chance of doing a mistake.

 Recommended Read: Types of Fit in engineering